 “Parents should start this discussion as early as possible and let children know that ‘good touch’ feels comfortable, comforting and soothing.
 For instance when mom and dad caresses them, gives them a hug or a kiss or tickles them,” Michalopoulou says. “‘Bad touch’ feels uncomfortable, wrong or painful.”

 Parents should tell their children not to allow anyone to touch them in their private areas and to tell a trusted adult if they experience an uncomfortable touch by someone, even if that person is a family member or friend, she says.

 When to be concerned

-If a child’s interest in their genitals or touching seems excessive, there are a few considerations parents can keep in mind.
+If a child is obsessed with their private parts – in other words, if the touching seems excessive – there are a few considerations parents can keep in mind.
 Whether or not professional help is needed depends on the child’s age, developmental stage, and the frequency and intensity of behavior, Michalopoulou says.

 “The degree and intensity of sexual touching and self-stimulation can be an important factor that differentiates normal genital curiosity and play from abnormal preoccupation with genitals and possible sexual abuse,” she says.